bwisn/netthermprint_esp8266/README.md

 const uint8_t SERVER_IP[4] = {8, 8, 4, 4}; // change to your server ip
 #endif
 ```
-Connect your printer RX to D4 pin on your board.
+Connect your printer RX pin to D4 pin on your board.